Airport Express (MTR): Shuttle bus service

-The Airport Express Shuttle Bus was a free service provided exclusively for Airport Express passengers at Hong Kong or Kowloon stations, connecting them with major hotels in the Western District though Quarry Bay on Hong Kong Island and the Yau Tsim Mong District and Hung Hom station in Kowloon.
-Before boarding, proof of eligibility had to be shown, including Airport Express train ticket (Single Journey, Same Day Return, Round Trip, Airport Express Travel Pass), Airline ticket / boarding pass, Airport Staff Octopus card, AsiaWorld–Expo entry pass or event ticket.
-However, this service was discontinued from 30 June 2020 due to low ridership caused by the COVID-19 pandemic.
+The Airport Express Shuttle Bus is a free service provided exclusively for Airport Express passengers at Hong Kong or Kowloon stations, connecting them with major hotels in the Western District though Quarry Bay on Hong Kong Island and the Yau Tsim Mong District and Hung Hom station in Kowloon.
+Before boarding, proof of eligibility must be shown, including Airport Express train ticket (Single Journey, Same Day Return, Round Trip, Airport Express Travel Pass), Airline ticket / boarding pass, Airport Staff Octopus card, AsiaWorld–Expo entry pass or event ticket.

+The Airport Express Shuttle Bus service was discontinued from 30 June 2020 due to low ridership caused by the COVID-19 pandemic.

+In July 2024, the MTR began promoting private hotel shuttle services, which pick up passengers from the former AirPort Express Shuttle Bus bays at Hong Kong and Kowloon stations, providing services to a limited number of hotels in the Hong Kong and Kowloon areas.

 On-board WiFi and charging service

-WiFi are available on all Airport Express cars, while charging service are assigned on first and last cars.
-USB and electric socket are provided for charging mobile electronics.
+WiFi is available on all Airport Express cars, while USB ports and power points are available in the first and seventh cars.

 Graphic identity

 The Airport Express visual identity, which includes the logo, vehicle livery, signage, route maps and passenger information, was created in 1999 by Lloyd Northover, the British design consultancy founded by John Lloyd and Jim Northover.